audioxide/data/data/posts/20160330-reviews-thom-yorke-the-eraser.md

   Radiohead timeline.
 If you’re able to handle its intensity, it’s actually a very beautiful record.
 week: 47
+blurb: The Eraser is a wonderful listen that comes with some baggage.
+It’s not on the level of OK Computer, In Rainbows, or Kid A, but remains a significant entry in the Radiohead timeline.
+If you’re able to handle its intensity, it’s actually a very beautiful record.
 ---
 author: ANDRÉ
 review: It’s difficult to explain the enjoyment to be acquired from *The